 Q. Will I be able to have a birth partner with me on the postnatal ward?

-We understand that not having a birth partner with you on the postnatal ward after you have given birth may be upsetting but these restrictions are in place to reduce the risk of transmission of coronavirus to you, your baby, the maternity staff and birth partners themselves.
+There is a possibility that visitor restrictions may be reintroduced in response to an increase in the local or national transmission risk.
+We understand that not having a birth partner with you on the postnatal ward after you have given birth may be upsetting for you both but these restrictions are in place, where necessary to reduce the risk of transmission of coronavirus to you, your baby, the maternity staff and birth partners themselves.